Gendozz505/Tempeh-Incubator/README.md

   * Relay data pin to port 4

- ###!!!IMPORTANT!!!⋅⋅
+ #### !!!IMPORTANT!!!
- ⋅⋅⋅Do not connect relay VCC pin to 5V port of arduino to avoid overload.
+ Do not connect relay VCC pin to 5V port of arduino to avoid overload.
 Insted you may solder it to "tip connector" or use special shield.